flashcordon/big-history/Mystères-physique.md

 are controversial hints of a primordial 6 Li abundance that is orders of magnitude above the standard prediction

-- Astrophysical Solutions
-First, we consider the possibility that BBN predictions are sound, that is, that standard cosmology and particle physics are correct, and the nuclear physics of mass-7 production is properly calculated.
-If so, then the measured value of the primordial lithium abundance must be in error.
-In particular, the true value must be higher by a factor of three to four.
-As described in Section 2.2, lithium abundances are measured via absorption lines in the pho- tospheres of primitive, low-metallicity stars.
-For each star, the lithium line strength is used to infer the Li/H abundance.
-Lithium abundances are nearly insensitive to metallicity (Figure 3)—this Spite plateau implies that lithium is independent of Galactic nucleosynthesis and is primordial, and the plateau level is taken as the primordial abundance.
-If missteps exist in this chain of reasoning, the lithium problem could be alleviated.

 # L'univers est-il isotrope ?